AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-segmentation.md

 You can apply segments to a data feed in two places:

 - **Data view**: A segment configured in the data view that applies to all feeds using that data view.
-- **Data Feed**: A segment applied directly to an individual feed, in addition to any data view segment.
+- **Data feed**: A segment applied directly to an individual feed, in addition to any data view segment.

 When both are configured, Customer Journey Analytics combines them — only rows that satisfy both segments are included in the feed output.

-## Date range segments
+## Segments that include a date range

-Segments that reference date ranges are supported in data feeds.
-However, the behavior differs from Analysis Workspace in an important way: **date range conditions in a segment do not override the reporting date range of the feed.**

-In Analysis Workspace, applying a date range segment changes the active reporting window to match the segment's date range.
-In data feeds, the reporting window is always defined by the feed's scheduled delivery (hourly or daily).
-A segment with a date range condition filters rows within that window — it does not shift or expand the window itself.
+You can use segments that include date ranges within a data feed.
+However, the reporting window is always defined by the feed's scheduled delivery (hourly or daily).
+If a segment contains a date range, it filters rows within the data feed window without shifting or expanding the window itself.

-This design is intentional.
-Allowing date range segments to override the reporting window could cause an hourly feed to deliver a much larger window of data than expected, leading to data duplication or excessive output volume.

-### Examples

-**Example 1 — Segment that includes events from a specific date**

-Suppose you apply a segment that returns only events from July 1 and run the feed for July 22:

-- The feed delivery window remains July 22.
-- The segment filters out all rows, because no events within the July 22 window match the July 1 criteria.
-The feed runs but delivers no rows.
-- If you run a backfill for July 1, the segment behaves as expected — only events matching the July 1 criteria are included.

-**Example 2 — Segment that excludes events from a specific date**

-Suppose you apply a segment that excludes all events with an order on July 1 and run the feed for July 22:

-- The segment applies to the July 22 data.
-Because there are no July 1 events in the July 22 window, nothing is excluded and all rows are delivered.
-- If you run a backfill for July 1, the segment excludes the relevant rows as expected.

-## Segments with multiple conditions

-For segments that combine date range conditions with other criteria, Customer Journey Analytics evaluates the date range portion as a row filter only — not as a reporting window override.
-All conditions in the segment are honored within the feed's delivery window.
+This is different from Analysis Workspace, where applying a segment that includes a date range changes the active reporting window to match the segment's date range.

 ## Segment qualification and the lookback date range